janesmadison/PMAP2020/README.md

 and user friendly survey service, allowing administrators to send out surveys to student users.
 The database is written in MySQL.

-The database tables to get set up are in [Database Tables](backend/api/pmap_database.sql)
+The database tables to get set up are in pmap_database.sql located in database folder.

 ## Development server